Saïd Chabane: Early life and career

-Born in Algiers, Chabane is a member of the Kabyle people and was born in a family of seven children.
+Born in Algiers, Chabane is of Algerian Kabyle origin and was born in a family of seven children.
 Chabane studied at the Polytechnic University in his home city before enrolling at Mines Paris – PSL.
 In 1991 he trained as a consultant in Angers.

 Unemployed in 1997, Chabane put his 30,000 French franc wealth into establishing Cosnelle, a meat company that had a turnover of €55 million in 2011.
 As of 2011, he and his wife Isabelle had three children.

 Angers SCO

-In November 2011, Chabane became the owner and president of French footbal club Angers SCO.
+In November 2011, Chabane became the owner and president of French football club Angers SCO.
 He named Jean-Michel Aulas of Olympique Lyonnais and Louis Nicollin of Montpellier HSC as his favourite other owners in French football, due to the former's results and the latter's outspokenness.

 Chabane's club were promoted from Ligue 2 in 2014–15, reaching Ligue 1 for the first time since 1994.
 They finished 9th the following season, having led early in the season.
 They reached the 100th final of the Coupe de France in 2017, losing to Paris Saint-Germain F.C.; they had also lost on their only other appearance 60 years earlier.